June 2019 Newsletter

 Please label all of your children’s items.
 Each year we end up with an array of items with no names.
 Please help us avoid this by clearly labeling items so they can be returned safely!

 Please consider joining this dedicated group and become involved in school related activities that impact your child – your help is needed, your participation is appreciated!
-The next meeting will be Tuesday, April 30 at 7:00 p.m.
+The next meeting will be June 11 at 7:00 in the library at Romeo.

 We ask for your co-operation in reminding your child to please cross at the crosswalk to ensure safety of everyone.